 Most ptosis is normal but unfortunately cannot be prevented in all cases.
-If you have sudden onset ptosis, or painful ptosis, contact your optician or GP as soon as possible.
+If you have sudden onset ptosis, or painful ptosis, contact your optometrist or GP as soon as possible.
+There are a number of eyelid problems that can affect one or both eyes, however, most eyelid problems are harmless.1 Find out more about them here.1

 What is ptosis?

 Depending on the severity of the condition, droopy eyelids can reduce vision – this depends on how much it comes across your vision.
-Ptosis can be permanent but in most cases it will resolve naturally, with surgery or with mediation.
+Ptosis can be permanent but in most cases, it will resolve naturally, with surgery or treatment.
+Other conditions such as dermatochalasis can cause a similar effect but this is usually due to the skin above the eyelid drooping down over the eye.2

 What are the symptoms of ptosis?